mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueprocess-1-0-0.md

 ## 4. CRUD Abstract Interface

-"BlueToque Business Process" Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.
+"BlueToqueTools Business Process" Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.
-The Library implements CRUD interfaces for controlling the lifecycle of a "BlueToque Business Process" Identifier and its associated DID Document that are compliant with this specification.
+The Library implements CRUD interfaces for controlling the lifecycle of a "BlueToqueTools Business Process" Identifier and its associated DID Document that are compliant with this specification.

 ### 4.1 Create (Register)

-To create a "BlueToque Business Process" Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant Trusted Digital Web Runtime Library.
+To create a "BlueToqueTools Business Process" Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant Trusted Digital Web Runtime Library.
-The interface to register a "BlueToque Business Process" Identifier and its associated public key is defined as follows:
+The interface to register a "BlueToqueTools Business Process" Identifier and its associated public key is defined as follows:
 ```csharp
 public bool RegIdWIthPublicKey(string didobjectid, byte[] publicKey);
 ```
-The calling program must include two parameters: the string value of the new "BlueToque Business Process" Identifier to be registered and a cryptographic public key to act as the first management key.
+The calling program must include two parameters: the string value of the new "BlueToqueTools Business Process" Identifier to be registered and a cryptographic public key to act as the first management key.
-This function will return `True` if the "BlueToque Business Process" Identifier had not been registered previously.
+This function will return `True` if the "BlueToqueTools Business Process" Identifier had not been registered previously.

 ### 4.2 Read (Resolve)

-Trusted Digital Web "BlueToque Business Process" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
+Trusted Digital Web "BlueToqueTools Business Process" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
 To make sure the result returned by invoking the `GetDIDDocument` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

-The interface for resolving a "BlueToque Business Process" Identifier and return its associated DID Document is defined as follows:
+The interface for resolving a "BlueToqueTools Business Process" Identifier and return its associated DID Document is defined as follows:
 ```csharp
 public DIDDocument GetDIDDocument(string didobjectid);
 ```
 A DIDDocument is a JSON object which contains the `verificationMethod`, `authentication` elements of the associated DID Document.
-Every public key in the array of `verificationMethod` can be used to authenticate the "BlueToque Business Process" Controller.
+Every public key in the array of `verificationMethod` can be used to authenticate the "BlueToqueTools Business Process" Controller.

 Note: The list of supported public key signature schemes is listed in [Appendix A](#appendix-a-public-key-algorithm).

 ### Example 2.
-Trusted Digital Web "BlueToque Business Process" DID Document
+Trusted Digital Web "BlueToqueTools Business Process" DID Document

 ```json
 {